RinardNick/client_mcp/user_stories.md

 ---

-### User Story 1.6: Basic Error Handling and Logging in the LLM Chat Flow
+### ✓ ~~User Story 1.6: Basic Error Handling and Logging in the LLM Chat Flow~~

 **Description**:
-As an engineer, I want clear error logging and error messages in the chat stream so that issues during LLM interaction can be diagnosed quickly.
+~~As an engineer, I want clear error logging and error messages in the chat stream so that issues during LLM interaction can be diagnosed quickly.~~

 **Acceptance Criteria**:

-- All errors encountered during configuration loading, session initialization, or message handling are logged with details.
+- ~~All errors encountered during configuration loading, session initialization, or message handling are logged with details.~~
-- When an error occurs, a distinct error message is streamed back to the host.
+- ~~When an error occurs, a distinct error message is streamed back to the host.~~
-- The client continues to operate for new messages if recoverable.
+- ~~The client continues to operate for new messages if recoverable.~~

 ---